-Kathryn Striffolino is the Crisis Prevention & Response Advocate at Amnesty International USA.
-She conducts research and advocacy on urgent human rights developments globally with an emphasis on leveraging scientific progress for human rights protection.
-She has served the Advocacy, Policy and Research Department at Amnesty International USA for over 5 years and has conducted field work in Africa and Latin America.
-She has a background in political science and international affairs and is fluent in English and Spanish.
+Kathryn Striffolino is currently the Advocate & Science for Human Rights Project Coordinator for Amnesty International's Crisis Prevention & Response Unit, based in Washington DC.
+She conducts research, advocacy, capacity building and manages projects primarily on armed conflict and urgent human rights developments globally, with an emphasis on leveraging scientific progress and technology for human rights protection.
+She has been with Amnesty International since 2007 and has conducted field work in Africa and Latin America for the organization.
+Prior to her work at Amnesty, she lived with communities at risk in southern Mexico and studied Political Science and International Affairs.
+She is fluent in English and Spanish.

 Author RSS Feed Follow @katiestriff on Twitter